dichev/toolbox/README.md

 logger.start(info)
 logger.end(exitCode, msg)
 ```
-You need to setup a database in order to use the database.
-You can find schema & seed in **./.db/deploy_log.sql**
+You need to set up a database to use the database.
+You can find schema and seed in **./.db/deploy_log.sql**

-## <a name="Known Issues"></a>Known Issues
+## <a name="KnownIssues"></a>Known Issues

-- Some colors in shell are displayed as ANSI codes in Windows MinGW64 (mintty)
+- Some colors in the shell are displayed as ANSI codes in Windows MinGW64 (mintty)
 ```bash
 ?[32m hey, I am green ?[39m
 ```
-This happens when child process have colors and it's stdio is attached to the parent process.
-It seems to be limititation of the terminal emulator, so the best way to fix it is to switch to [ConEmu](https://conemu.github.io/)
+This happens when a child process has colors, and its stdio is attached to the parent process.
+It seems to be a limitation of the terminal emulator, so the best way to fix it is to switch to [ConEmu](https://conemu.github.io/)